satwikkansal/wtfpython/README.md

 ```

 #### 💡 Explanation:
 - The `else` clause after a loop is executed only when there's no explicit `break` after all the iterations.
+You can think of it as a "nobreak" clause.
 - `else` clause after try block is also called "completion clause" as reaching the `else` clause in a `try` statement means that the try block actually completed successfully.

 ---